Jguer/yay/README.md

 - Provide an interface for pacman.
 - Have yaourt like search.
 - Minimize user input
 - Know when git packages are due for an upgrade.
-(TODO)

 ## Features
 - AUR Tab completion